InteractiveAdvertisingBureau/Data-Subject-Rights/Data Deletion Request Framework.md

       <tr>
         <td>vendorScript</td>
         <td>string</td>
-        <td>Optional field for vendors to publish a HTML code (e.g. a &lt;scrip&gt;) if this is needed to gather an identifier for a deletion request.</td>
+        <td>Optional field for vendors to publish a HTML code (e.g. a &lt;script&gt;) if this is needed to gather an identifier for a deletion request.</td>
         <td>Optional</td>
       </tr>
     </tbody>